echobom/UERANSIM-wiki/Development-Guideline:-Coding-Style.md

     - **✓**    `public interface IMyInterface`
 - Use **static** and **final** wherever possible.
 (For both fields and inner classes)
 - Always use **immutable types** except you can't.
-- Use package-private whenever possible.
+- Use private or package-private whenever possible.
 - Use **PascalCase** for acronyms.
     - **✖** `getUEAssociatedPDU`
     - **✓** `getUeAssociatedPdu`